What is a Tick?

 Care After Tick Removal

 Take note of the appearance and size of the tick, and of how long it was attached to the skin, just in case a doctor will need this information.
-If irritation follows after a tick removal, apply a topical antibiotic ointment and cover with a bandage.
+If irritation follows after tick removal, apply a topical antibiotic ointment and cover with a bandage.
 Continue to monitor your skin for two to three days after exposure.

 How to Prevent Ticks